bslatkin/dpxdt/README.md

 # Depicted Server

 Depicted is written in portable Python.
 It uses Flask and SQLAlchemy to make it easy to run in your environment.
 It works with SQLite out of the box right on your laptop.
-The API server can also run on App Engine.
+The API server can also run on VMs.
 The workers run [ImageMagick](http://www.imagemagick.org/Usage/compare/) and [PhantomJS](http://phantomjs.org/) as subprocesses.
 I like to run the worker on a cloud VM, but you could run it on your behind a firewall if that's important to you.

 Topics in this section: